Zeeshan1903/regex_engine/readme.md

 - **Character Classes:**
   - `[]` for defining custom character sets/ranges

-- **Literals:**
-  - Supports literal characters, allowing them to be matched directly

 - **Escape Characters:**
   - `\` is supported as an escape character for special characters